-- Tasks that can be performed during the day without set hours.
+- Tasks that can be performed at any time during the day (no set hours).

-- Additional restrictions in the planning process, such as the need to have an additional resource, (keys,…).
+- Other restrictions in the planning process, such as the need for an additional resource (keys, etc.).

-Each task has an estimation of how long it will take to perform, for the purpose of planning.
-This estimation will be reviewed as time goes on, according to the actual results of the duration of tasks, so that discrepancies can be adjusted.
+Each task contains an estimate of how long it will take to perform, for scheduling purposes.
+This estimate will be reviewed as time goes on, according to the current results of actual duration of tasks, so that discrepancies can be adjusted.

-Planning will be done on the basis of a usual availability of 70-80% of the load capacity of the employee, so that staff assigned to the route will be capable of absorbing unplanned tasks that arise during the working day (alarms, for example).
-The person responsible for planning can select the maximum load percentage for calculation, so that this may be adjusted to the reality of the zones in which the routes are made.
+Planning will be performed based on a target percentage (70-80%) of the employee’s workload capacity, so that employees assigned to the route will be able to absorb additional unplanned tasks that arise during the workday (e.g., alarms).
+The person responsible for planning can modify the maximum workload percentage for these calculations, adjusting them to the realities of the route zone.

-The planning process creates the routes, taking account of the starting and end points for each local office, usually a base, and these are configurable.
-By applying an optimisation algorithm, the ordering of tasks according to planning parameters is obtained, principally:
+The planning process creates routes, taking account of the configurable start and end points for each local office, usually a base.
+By applying an optimization algorithm, tasks are organized according to planning parameters, principally:

-- Staff available with the skills required to perform the task.
+- Available employees with the skills required to perform the task.

 - Vehicle fleet available.